ctechfilmuniversity/lecture_ss23_academic_methodologies/assignments/aviram/09/abstract-ai_tarot.md

 -----

 If writing guidelines is too much, then analyse existing tools and methods (whith an expert / only question expert / only analyse?) and write insights that would help establish future guidlines.

+Feedback Lena:

+* This is a good research question and story line!
+* You will need to define in the paper further what you understand as "reading integrity"
+* Doing the analysis, involving an expert and developing a guideline is a lot and in my opinion too much for a short paper.
+But ultimately this is up to you.
+I recommend to focus on the analysis (with the expert).
+Then, if you have time and space in the paper left you can always add some recommendations as last section or outlook.
+* Overall you can simplify your language a bit to fit the academic context
+* Double-check your spelling
+* I like the idea of examining the tools together with the expert.
+But you will have to find a systematic manner to report on the results (e.g., who says what, what is an opinion, what is a fact?)